 Dr. Jeremy Stone: The defense system is perfect, Mark.
 It'll even bury our mistakes!

-Dr. Mark Hall: Why'd they pick me?
+Dr. Mark Hall: Why did you pick me?

 Dr. Jeremy Stone: You're an MD, a talented surgeon who knows blood chemistries... and you're single.
 The Odd Man Hypothesis.

-Dr. Mark Hall: What the hell's that?
+Dr. Mark Hall: What the hell is that?